 We all know that we should make good life choices.
 We also all know that sometimes it doesn’t happen.
 Take getting a DUI, for example.
 Depending on where you live, you could pay a fine, lose your driver’s license and/or go to jail.
+Depending on how long ago it was, you may not be able to rent a car.
 That’s to say nothing of the fact that you’ve run the risk of getting into an accident and hurting or killing yourself or others.

 As it turns out, there’s another potential long-term risk of getting a DUI – you may not be able to enter certain countries, sometimes for years, sometimes for forever.
 Take a look:

 U.S. citizens need to fill out an e-Visa to enter Australia.
 The application includes passing a character test and applicants must have no major criminal history, no convictions and no association with anyone who is or has been involved in criminal conduct.
 As per Australia’s ETA (Electronic Travel Authority) FAQ: